InfraBlockchain/infrablochain-docs/en/infrablockchain/tutorials/service-chains/infra-did-parachain/build.md

 ---
-Title: Building the InfraBlockchain DID Chain
+title: Building the Infra DID Chain
-Description: This tutorial explains the process of building and running the InfraBlockchain DID parachain.
+description: This tutorial explains the process of building and running the Infra DID parachain.
-Keywords:
+keywords:
   - parachain
   - service chain
   - did